Oberonia jhae

-Oberonia jhae is a species of critically endangered orchid endemic to Arunachal Pradesh in India.
+Oberonia jhae is a species of critically endangered orchid endemic to Arunachal Pradesh in northeastern India.
 It was described by Krishna Chowlu in 2017 from a collection in Papum Pare district in Arunachal Pradesh.
 Very little information is known about its population and considering the decline in its habitat this species was classified as critically endangered.

 Description

 This species of orchid is epiphytic with a 1 cm long stem.
 The base of this orchid is covered with 8 to 9 disjoint erect and flattened leaves of 1.5 - 3.2 cm long and 0.4-0.6 cm wide.
 The inflorescence is 4 to 7 cm long and extends beyond the leaves with drooping rachis that has multiple flowers.
 The tiny 0.5 cm green flowers have a lip of approximately 3.5 × 0.3 mm.

 It can be differentiated from similar looking Oberonia emarginata species by greater number of leaves, smaller flowers and lip size, the shape and details of the lip along with other characteristics.